 RESULTS: The diagnostic accuracy of DTS for the detection of ILD was better than conventional chest radiography (P < 0.05).
 Digital tomosynthesis had a sensitivity of 83.3% and negative predictive value of 89.0% that were statistically significantly better than conventional chest radiography (43.9% and 70.9%, respectively).
 Confidence in diagnosing ILD at DTS was higher than conventional chest radiography (P < 0.001) and had higher interobserver agreement than conventional chest radiography (P < 0.01).

 CONCLUSIONS: Digital tomosynthesis improves diagnostic performance and confidence in diagnosing ILD compared with conventional chest radiography.
 Digital tomosynthesis can be suggested as the initial diagnostic technique for patients with suspected ILD.

 Kruamak, Temphon; Edwards, Rachael; Cheng, Stephanie; Hippe, Daniel S; Raghu, Ganesh; and Pipavath, Sudhakar N J, "Accuracy of Digital Tomosynthesis of the Chest in Detection of Interstitial Lung Disease Comparison With Digital Chest Radiography."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 646.